Back to services

 What Happens During Treatment

-Cups are placed over targeted muscle groups or areas of tension.
-Depending on the condition, cups may remain stationary or be gently moved (dynamic cupping).
+Cups are placed over tight muscle groups or the target area.
+Depending on the case, treatment may involve stationary cups or moving cupping.

-Temporary circular marks are common and represent increased blood flow rather than bruising.
+Temporary circular marks are common and usually reflect increased local blood flow rather than classic bruising.

 Scientific Perspective